 A root canal involves removing the nerve, cleaning the root canal space, and filling it with a medicated material.
 Dr. Anderson will provide local anesthesia and sedation dentistry, if desired, to ensure your comfort throughout the procedure.

 After your root canal treatment, we will provide you with instructions and medication to help you remain comfortable during your brief recovery.
 A few weeks later, we will install a crown placement over the affected area.

 A dental crown is necessary after a root canal to fortify the tooth and restore it to its original strength and appearance.
 The crown will protect your tooth from future issues and give you back your bite strength.
 It will also boost your self-esteem about your smile!

-Do you have questions about root canal treatment for you or a loved one?
-Contact our office today to schedule a consultation with our compassionate dentist, Dr. Russell Anderson.
+If you have a painful toothache it could be the sign of infection.
+If you have questions about root canals or suspect that you may need one, call, text, or email our office today to schedule a consultation with our compassionate dentist, Dr. Russell Anderson.